-Ipilimumab is a human monoclonal antibody to cytotoxic T lymphocyte antigen-4 which increases immune reactivity and is used to treat metastatic malignant melanoma.
+Ipilimumab is a human monoclonal antibody to cytotoxic T lymphocyte antigen-4 which acts as an immune check point inhibitor increases immune reactivity and is used to treat metastatic malignant melanoma.
 Ipilimumab has major side effects, many of which can be serious and life threatening including acute liver injury.

 Ipilimumab (ip” i lim’ ue mab) is a human recombinant monoclonal immunoglobulin G1 antibody to the cytotoxic T lymphocyte antigen-4 (CTLA-4) which is used in cancer immunotherapy.
 The CTLA-4 antigen is an important check-point molecule that modulates and down regulates T cell responses.
 Inhibition of CTLA on the surface of activated T cells prevents its binding to the costimulatory factor B7, which allows for a continued activation and proliferation of T cells.
 The subsequent enhancement of cytotoxic reactivity may play a beneficial role in cancer immunotherapy and can break immunological tolerance.
 In several large multicenter studies, ipilimumab therapy resulted in a prolongation of survival in patients with advanced, metastatic or unresectable malignant melanoma, and a proportion of patients had a long term remission.
-Ipilimumab was approved for use in advanced melanoma in the United States in 2009 and is under active investigation in several other forms of cancer, including breast, colon, renal cell and pancreatic cancer.
+Ipilimumab was approved for use in advanced malignant melanoma in the United States in 2009, the first monoclonal check point inhibitor approved for use in treating neoplastic diseases.
+Ipilimumab has also been evaluated in several other forms of cancer, including breast, colon, renal cell and pancreatic cancer, alone and in combination with other check point inhibitors such as nivolumab (anti-PD-1).
 Ipilimumab is available in liquid solution in 50 and 200 mg vials (5 mg/mL) under the brand name Yervoy.
 The typical regimen is 3 mg/kg as an intravenous infusion every 3 weeks for a total of four doses.
+Ipililmumab is also approved for adjuvant therapy of melanoma where it is given in higher doses long-term.
 Side effects are common and can be severe, life threatening and even fatal.
 As many as 70% of treated patients develop immune related side effects as a result of immune enhancement including enterocolitis, dermatitis, endocrinopathy, neuropathy, nephritis and hepatitis.
 Most of these reactions respond to immunosuppressive therapy.
 Early recognition and prompt management of these side effects is an integral component of proper use of ipilimumab.

-Mild-to-moderate serum aminotransferase elevations are not uncommon (~10%) during ipilimumab therapy, but are usually self-limited and resolve even with continuing cyclic therapy.
-Serum ALT elevations above 5 times the upper limit of normal (ULN) occur in 0.5% to 1.5% of patients, and a proportion of these individuals develop clinically apparent liver injury that can be severe.
+Mild-to-moderate serum aminotransferase elevations are not uncommon (10% to 50%) during ipilimumab therapy, but are usually self-limited and resolve even with continuing cyclic therapy.
+Serum ALT elevations above 5 times the upper limit of normal (ULN) occur in 1% to 5% of patients, and a proportion of these individuals (~1%) develop clinically apparent liver injury that can be severe.
 The onset of injury is usually after 2 to 4 cycles, 3 to 9 weeks after initiation of treatment.
 The pattern of enzyme elevation is most frequently hepatocellular, but can be mixed, particularly at the onset of injury.
 Liver histology demonstrates an acute hepatitis-like pattern with focal or confluent necrosis and prominent lymphocytic infiltrates of activated T cells, which is compatible with an immune mediated hepatic injury.
-However, autoantibodies are usually not present.
+Fibrin ring granulomas have been described in some cases and considered somewhat pathognomic of ipilimumab hepatic immune injury.
+Despite features of immune-mediated injury, autoantibodies are usually not present.
 Restarting ipilimumab can result in recurrence of injury, although corticosteroid treatment may block recurrence.

 Mechanism of Injury